dhrubobarman/ai-car-ts/README.md

 ## 🌟 Technologies Used

-- **Vanilla JavaScript**: For creating the simulation logic and rendering the world.
+- **Typescript**: For creating the simulation logic and rendering the world.
 - **AI Algorithms**: To implement learning and decision-making for the cars.
 - **Browser-Based**: No additional dependencies—runs directly in modern web browsers.